OutsideIT/FireMotD/readme.md

 sudo make bash_completion
 ```
 With this you can use TAB to autocomplete parameters and options with FireMotD.
 Does not require the sudo make install above (system install), but requires the `bash-completion` package to be installed and working.
-Then you should logout-login or source the bash completion file, eg. `$ . /etc/bash_completion.d/FireMotD`.
+Then you should logout-login or source the bash completion file, eg. `$ . /etc/bash_completion.d/FireMotD`

-If you don't have root access, just install everything on your user's folder and source the file from your user's .profile file.
+If you don't have root access, just install everything on your user's folder and source the file from your user's .profile file

 ### Crontab to get system updates count